syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 {% endtabs %}

-## Get image data of a OLE Object
+## Get OLE Image data

-The below code snippet demonstrates how to get image data of OLE Object.
+The below code snippet demonstrates how to get the OLE image data.

 {% tabs %}